opnsense/docs/source/manual/how-tos/wireguard-client-mullvad.rst

 MullvadVPN is a cloud-based VPN provider, offering secure tunneling in respect to privacy.
-To set up a WireGuard VPN to MullvadVPN we assume you are familiar with the concepts of WireGuard you that you have read the basic howto :doc:`how-tos/wireguard-client`.
+To set up a WireGuard VPN to MullvadVPN we assume you are familiar with the concepts of WireGuard you that you have read the basic howto :doc:`wireguard-client`.

 ----------------------------------
 Step 1 - Setup WireGuard Instance